-For all others areas, we tested only the design and implementation of controls.
+In our audit of The City's financial statements, we assessed the design and implementation of controls to aid in our risk assessment procedures.
 Canadian GAAS require us to report to the Audit Committee any significant deficiencies that have come to our attention.
-We did not note any significant deficiencies during the course of our audit in the areas listed above.
+Due to the impact of COVID-19, for fiscal 2020, Administration modified certain existing controls.